fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## July 2 (Friday)
-- No new reading for today!
-- Final wrap-up lecture
+- VIDEO: Final wrap-up
 This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and to jump start your thinking on your Final Learning Reflection (see the very last day).

 Start drafting your [Final Course Reflection](final-course-reflection).
 These are TECHNICALLY due tomorrow (the official last day of the 1H period), but everyone has some extra time UNTIL MONDAY to make it nice.
 You can of course submit it whenever you'd like.

-{% include alert.html class='warning' title='Lecture quiz' text="
+{% include alert.html class='warning' title='Final lecture quiz' text="
 For the last time (*sniff*), find the quiz at UNM Learn.
 "%}